-At the end of the student's first year, the student must select a thesis/essay committee in collaboration with their faculty advisor.
-Each committee will have a thesis/essay chair, who may or may not be the student's IDM faculty advisor.
+MPH students are required to submit a master's essay and register for 2-4 credits of IDM 2021: Special Studies.
+At the end of the student's first semester or beginning of the second semester, the student must select a topic and thesis/essay committee in collaboration with their faculty advisor.
+Each committee will have a thesis/essay chair, may or may not be the student's IDM faculty advisor.

 However, this individual must be a member of the IDM faculty with a primary or secondary appointment in the department.
 Students and advisors are restricted to the University rules for committee composition.
+Students work with their advisor to complete an ILE agreement form where they identify three competencies that will be integrated and synthesized through essay activities before starting their essay.
+Two competencies must be CEPH foundational competencies, and one competency must be an IDM-MIC MPH program competency.
+Upon submission of their essay, the student and their advisor will complete an ILE assessment form with the advisor verifying the integration and synthesis of competencies in the essay.

-Both the thesis or essay is deemed a scholarly work and a demonstration of the student's ability to conduct research or develop a comprehensive essay.
-The topic of this scholarly work must be in the field of infectious diseases related to any clinical, behavioral, environmental, policy, or systems aspects of infectious diseases.
-It must also be related to specific populations, patients, programs, institutions, agencies or systems in either domestic or international settings.
-The standard of excellence for either an essay or thesis is the same and must demonstrate the ability to reason based on scientific evidence, best practices to be able to develop conclusions and public health-implications.
-The essay/thesis must meet appropriate academic standards and be written in a-scholarly manner.
-The essay or thesis must be presented to the committee 2 weeks before end of the term in which the student expects to graduate.
+The thesis or essay are deemed scholarly work and a demonstration of the student's ability to conduct research or develop a comprehensive essay.
+The topic of this scholarly work must be in the field of infectious diseases related to any clinical, behavioral, infection prevention, policy, or systems aspects of infectious diseases.
+It must also be related to specific populations, patients, programs, institutions, agencies, or systems in either domestic or international settings.
+The standard of excellence for either an essay or thesis is the same and must demonstrate the ability develop a topic or hypothesis to explain or test to develop scientific evidence, best practices, procedures, approaches for a targeted setting, population or system.

+The essay/thesis must meet appropriate academic standards and be written in a scholarly manner.
+The essay or thesis must be presented and approved by the thesis/essay committee 2 weeks before the end of the term in which the student expects to graduate.
 This presentation is open to other faculty, staff, and students and scheduled in advance by the IDM student services specialist.
-Failure to meet this requirement may result in delays in graduation and/or the need to take an additional semester to complete all requirements for graduation.
+This also requires that the student provide the essay/thesis committee with the final document at least 7 business before the Essay/Thesis presentation.
+Failure to meet these requirements may result in committee refusal to review the documents resulting in delays in graduation.
+This delay may result in the need to take an additional semester and pay for at least 1 credit to complete all requirements for graduation.

-The topic, thesis/essay chair, and committee are all approved in writing by completing the Thesis/Essay.planning.com.
-Before work can start on the thesis/essay, students must complete, obtain signatures, and submit form to the IDM Student Services Specialist.
+The topic, thesis/essay chair, and committee are all approved in writing by completing the LE Agreement Form.
+Before collecting any data for the thesis/essay, students must complete, obtain signatures, and submit form to the IDM Student Services Specialist and obtain IRB approval if needed.
 The IDM Student Services Specialist will submit the committee to Student Affairs for official approval.
 The student and the advisor will be notified once the committee is approved.